 These human subjects were essentially in cages, fed specific diets with the freedom to eat as much as they liked, and could be observed doing so.
 That makes this a landmark – and expensive – study that rings on true bell quite clearly: processed foods are more likely to put pounds on your body.

-Yes, yes, we all know and preach that, but now we can prove it no matter what the manufacturer says.
+In conclusion, we all know and preach that processed foods are not necessarily good for you and often contribute to weight gain, but now we can prove it no matter what the manufacturer says.
 Bias be damned.